 Applicants must be the first author of the publication.
 The Academy does not sponsor travel or hotel accommodations for this award.

-The selection is made by members of the Foundation Committee.
+The selection is made by the Stout Award Committee.